Princepm02/ATM-Machine/In Java/README.md

-# ATM Machine Java Code Readme
+# ATM Machine Java Code

 This repository contains a simple ATM machine simulation implemented in Java.
 The program provides basic functionalities like checking balance, depositing funds, withdrawing funds, displaying a mini statement, and exiting the ATM session.
 The code is well-documented to help users understand its functionality and usage.